chris-denny/CDFXHouTools/README.md

    Delete unconnected nodes by mistake?
 Want to version up the HDA?
 The "Recreate Self" feature will transfer over all of your changes to a new node so you can continue with all of the original options restored.
 Any custom child nodes with "keep" in the name are copied over and are connected.

 ### Notes:
 - Render engine specific versions are included, use the Karma variant if you don't have Redshift.
-Parameters for both may be
 - I recommended you set "REDSHIFT_DISABLE_AUTOTEXTURESCOLORSPACE" to "1" via either houdini.env or packages to prevent Redshift from changing the color space on rs texture nodes.
 - For Redshift, the OSL implementation of triplanar and hex-tiled triplanar adds 20-30s of compile time at the start of each new 'session'.
 Because of this, by default the uber material uses the default Redshift triplanar node.
 When set to hex-tiled triplanar, using OSL is forced.
 ___